-A student in UCB residential accommodation must undertake to pay the appropriate residence fees in accordance with the terms of their contract with UCB, or in accordance with a payment schedule approved by the Executive Director of Finance and Corporate Services or their delegate.
+A student in UCB residential accommodation must undertake to pay the appropriate residence fees in accordance with the terms of their contract with UCB, or in accordance with a payment schedule approved by the Director of Finance & Strategic Resource Planning (or nominee).

 Any student whose payment of tuition fees is in arrears will be monitored by the Finance Department, who may impose requirements and limitations on the use of UCB facilities if payment is not forthcoming.
 This may include preventing students from sitting assessments and/or receiving confirmation of examination or assessment results until payment is made.
-All tuition fees for international students are required to be paid before enrolment.
+All tuition fees for international students are required to be paid before enrolment unless an agreed instalment plan has been made.

-If a student has not paid accommodation or tuition fees by the due date or honoured the payment schedule agreed with the Executive Director of Finance and Corporate Services (or their delegate), their case will be referred to the Disciplinary Panel who will invite the student to a Debtor's Hearing and encourage them to seek advice from the Guild of Students throughout the process.
-This hearing will assess the circumstances regarding payment and if the Disciplinary Panel is of the opinion that the student has made no effort to pay the outstanding fees, and/or that the student is not likely to be able to pay the fees in the near future, the student's registration at UCB may be ended and/or they may be required to leave the Halls of Residence.
-In such cases it may also be necessary to inform agencies such as the appropriate student finance company.
+If a student has not paid accommodation or tuition fees by the due date or honoured the payment schedule agreed with the Director of Finance & Strategic Resource Planning (or nominee), their case will be referred to the Disciplinary Panel who will invite the student to a hearing and encourage them to seek advice from the Guild of Students throughout the process.
+This hearing will review the circumstances surrounding the outstanding payment.
+If the Disciplinary Panel determines that the student has made no reasonable effort to settle the fees and/or is unlikely to do so in the near future, the student's registration at UCB may be terminated, and/or they may be required to vacate the Halls of Residence.

+In such cases, it may also be necessary to inform agencies such as the appropriate student finance company.
 International students may be referred by the University to the Home Office in line with the requirements of its Student Visa Sponsor Status.

-Students will have a right of appeal against the ending of their registration by following the appeal process outlined in the Code of Practice on Discipline.
+Students will have the right to appeal against the ending of their registration by following the appeal process outlined in the Code of Practice on Discipline.
+In cases where an Exam Board has withdrawn a student, the student can appeal that decision through the Assessment Appeals Procedure.

-In addition to the above, UCB recognises the role of the Office of the Independent Adjudicator (OIA) in respect of student grievances, University of Warwick (UoW) for all UOW-accredited programmes and the University of Birmingham (UoB) for all UOB-accredited programmes.
+In addition to the above, UCB recognises the role of the Office of the Independent Adjudicator (OIA) in respect of student grievances, the University of Warwick (UoW) for all UOW-accredited programmes and the University of Birmingham (UoB) for all UOB-accredited programmes.
 Full details on this process can be found within the Code of Practice on Discipline.